julieolin/week8/content/_index.md

-# Social Data Analysis 2021
+# AirBnB in New York City

 ### By Julie Olin, Julian Skovhus & Mik Lokdam